 In most cases, a solar energy system is a set-and-forget cost-saving solution that is expected to last 30+ years.
 But there are some maintenance costs that you need to be aware of.
 One of the reasons for these costs is the need for a roof repair or replacement, which requires the removal and reinstallation of your panels.

-With solar panel warranties of 25 to 30 years and a usable lifespan of well over 30 years, it is possible that you will need to remove the panels to patch a portion of your roof or install an entirely new roof.
+With solar panel warranties of 25 to 30 years and a usable lifespan well over 30 years, you may need to remove the panels to patch a portion of your roof or install an entirely new roof.

-This blog provides ballpark estimates for what you can expect to pay if you need solar panel removal and installation services.
-It also explains the solar panel removal process and other important things to consider before getting started.
+This blog provides ballpark estimates of what you can expect to pay for solar panel removal and installation services.
+It also explains the solar panel removal process and other important considerations before getting started.

-Pro Tip: To lessen the likelihood of removing and replacing solar panels, we recommend only installing systems on roofs that are in good condition and in the early part of their life.
-A good rule of thumb is to not install solar panels on a roof that has a shorter lifespan than the payback period of the solar system.
+Pro Tip: To reduce the likelihood of having to remove and reinstall solar panels, we recommend installing systems only on roofs that are in good condition and in the early part of their life.
+A good rule of thumb is not to install solar panels on a roof with a shorter lifespan than the solar system’s payback period.
 For example, if your solar payback period is 10 years, your roof should have at least 10 years of usable life remaining.

 The Process For Removing And Reinstalling Solar Panels

-Once you've selected a trained professional, they will come to your property to shut down the system and safely de-energize it.
+Once you’ve selected a trained professional, they will come to your property to shut down and safely de-energize the system.
 Then, they will remove the solar panels from your roof, along with the racking/mounting hardware and any wiring or other system components that are on the roof.
 This will be stripped down to a point where your property is safe while making the reinstallation as easy as possible.

 Once the roof repair or replacement is complete, the solar installers will return (usually within two weeks, depending on weather and scheduling) to reinstall racking, wiring, and the solar panels.
 Your system will then be reenergized and recommissioned to ensure it is functioning properly before the reinstallation crew closes out the job.